More Penn State stars to miss Outback Bowl. What's the lineup look like vs. Arkansas?

 Frank Bodani covers Penn State football for the York Daily Record and USA Today Network.
 Contact him at fbodani@ydr.com and follow him on Twitter @YDRPennState.

-This article originally appeared on York Daily Record: Penn State football: Jahan Dotson, Arnold Ebiketie miss Outback Bowl
+This article originally appeared on York Daily Record: More Penn State stars to miss Outback Bowl.
+What's the lineup look like vs. Arkansas?